 We don't have all have the luxury of a giant studio apartments to work out in, so Hong Kong based startup Move It has come with an all in one gym equipment that takes that fully into consideration.

 Made up of an ab wheel, a pair of pushup stands, resistance band and and jump rope, motion sensors built into the handles of the equipment are able to detect reps and calculate calorie burn.
 It'll let you share and track performance from the Move It smartphone companion app.

 When you're done with your session, it all clips back together so you can hide it away out of sight and pretend like you've not just been intensively skipping for 20 minutes.

 Sweat it out with Alexa and Stringify

 If you've not heard about Stringify, it's a lot like IFTTT letting you customise how connected devices talk to each other and can automate actions to make them do what you want them to do.
-Recently, it's added support for Amazon's Alexa virtual assistant.
-If you happen to have an Echo or the new Echo Dot along with a Sonos system and even some smart lighting, there's a pretty neat workout mode.
+It's also got support for Amazon's Alexa virtual assistant.
+If you happen to have an Echo or the Echo Dot along with a Sonos system and even some smart lighting, there's a pretty neat workout mode.

 Read this: How to get started with Stringify

 Once you've created a Flow (set of automation rules) you can ask Alexa to 'run Workout'.
 Then it can turn your home gym lights on, start playing music and even log workouts when you're done in Google calendar.
 You can set a time for an hour, and it'll turn off everything to let you know the workout is done.